debiki/talkyard/README.md

 haven't tested these getting-started instructions the last 6 months or so, so they might no longer work.
 Anyway, the instructions:

+These instructions should work on Ubuntu 14.04 or Linux Mint.
+If you use some other operating system, I suggest you use a Vagrant virtual machine.
+Here you'll find Vagrant: https://www.vagrantup.com/, and you can create a virtual machine like so (once you've installed Vagrant): `vagrant init phusion/ubuntu-14.04-amd64` and then, in Vagrantfile, uncomment the line with `config.vm.network "forwarded_port", guest: 80, host: 8080`.
+Then run the commands `vagrant up` and `vagrant ssh` and then continue below: (inside the virtual machine)

 You'll need to install Docker (see below), clone a Git repo, and run some scripts.